FAN-Europe-Lighting/RegistrazioneClienti/README.md

 # RegistrazioneClienti
-Powered by Salvatore Carnevale e Martina De Lucia
+Powered by Salvatore Carnevale and Martina De Lucia - F.A.N.
+Europe Lighting srl